luojiahai/luojiahai/README.md

 - 🔭 I’m currently working hard for a living
 - 🌱 I’m currently learning how machine thinks
 - 🤔 I’m looking for help with making money
-- 💬 Ask me about artificial intelligence planning for autonomy
 - 📫 How to reach me: luo[at]jiahai.co
-- ⚡ Fun fact: I like flying A320neo on MSFS2020

 <!--
 **luojiahai/luojiahai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.